Helen DeWitt: Life

-DeWitt grew up primarily in Latin America (Mexico, Brazil, Colombia and Ecuador), as her parents worked in the United States diplomatic service.
+DeWitt was born in 1957, in Takoma Park, Maryland.
+She grew up primarily in Mexico, Brazil, Colombia and Ecuador in Latin America, as her parents worked in the United States diplomatic service.
 After a year at Northfield Mount Hermon School and two short periods at Smith College, DeWitt studied classics at the University of Oxford, first at Lady Margaret Hall, and then at Brasenose College for her D.Phil., where her thesis examined the concept of propriety in ancient literary criticism.
 Afterwards she became a junior research fellow at Somerville College.

 Work

 DeWitt is best known for her debut novel, The Last Samurai.
 She held a variety of jobs while struggling to finish a book, including dictionary text tagger, copytaker, Dunkin' Donuts employee, legal secretary, and working at a laundry service.
 During this time she reportedly attempted to finish many novels, before finally completing The Last Samurai, her 50th manuscript, in 1998.
 It was published in 2000 by Talk Miramax Books.

 In 1999, DeWitt had completed another novel, Lightning Rods, and later signed a contract for it with Miramax Books in 2003, but it remained unpublished and in limbo.
 After Miramax Books was folded into Hyperion Books in late 2007, she asked for the rights to be returned.
 It was eventually published in 2011 by New Directions.

 In 2005 she collaborated with Ingrid Kerma, the London-based painter, writing "limit5" for the exhibition "Blushing Brides".

-An excerpt from an in-progress novel set in Flin Flon, Manitoba, has been published online by Open Book: Ontario at the end of an article about the novel and DeWitt's difficulties in finding a publisher.
+In 2012 an excerpt from an in-progress novel set in Flin Flon, Manitoba, was published online by Open Book: Ontario at the end of an article about the novel and DeWitt's difficulties in finding a publisher.

-Her short story "Climbers", which explores artistic ideals and commercial realities of the writing life, was published in Harper's magazine November 2014.
+Her short story "Climbers", which explores artistic ideals and commercial realities of the writing life, was published in Harper's Magazine November 2014.

 In 2018, a collection of thirteen of her short stories, Some Trick, was published by New Directions.
 It was shortlisted for the 2019 PEN/Robert W. Bingham Prize.

 DeWitt published a novella, The English Understand Wool, in 2022.
 The novella was published as part of a new series from New Directions Publishing, "Storybook ND", which aims to deliver "the pleasure one felt as a child reading a marvelous book from cover to cover in an afternoon".